TroelsMortensen/CodeLabs/Tutorials/BlazorLogin/005 User class.md

 # The user class
 This class holds information about the user.

-Create a new directory, call it Models.
+Create a new directory, call it Models (or whatever you please).

 Inside this directory, create a new class, User, or whatever you wish.
-It looks like this:
+In this example it looks like below.
+Yours could be different.

 ```csharp
 namespace BlazorLoginApp.Models;